A visual band light curve for Eta Aquilae.

-The eighth brightest star in the constellation Aquila and one of the sky's most prominent Cepheid variables; its variability was discovered in 1784 by Edward Pigott.
+Eta Aquilae is the eighth brightest star in the constellation Aquila and one of the sky's most prominent Cepheid variables; its variability was discovered in 1784 by Edward Pigott.
 Eta Aql lies 8° south of Altair and near one of Aquila the Eagle's talons.
 Eta also represents the head of the now-defunct constellation Antinous, who was honored in the sky by the Roman emperor Hadrian and depicted as being carried by Aquila.

 Eta, like other Type I Cepheids is a luminous yellow-white supergiant.
 It changes brightness by 0.8 magnitude and back again with precise period of 7 days 4 hours 14 minutes 22 seconds.
 As it dims, it dips to spectral class G and from a maximum temperature of 6,200 K to 5,300 K.